conan-io/docs/ci_tutorial/products_pipeline/distributed_build.rst

 The resulting json contains an ``order`` element which is a list of lists.
 This arrangement is important, every element in the top list is a set of packages that can be built in parallel because they do not have any relationship among them.
 You can view this list as a list of "levels", in level 0, there are packages that have no dependencies to any other package being built, in level 1 there are packages that contain dependencies only to elements in level 0 and so on.

-Then, the order of the elements in the top list is important and must be respected.
+Then, the order of the elements in the outermost list is important and must be respected.
 Until the build of all the packages in one list item has finished, it is not possible to start the build of the next "level".

-Using the information in the ``graph_build_order.json`` file, it is possible to execute the build of the necessary packages, in the same way that the previous section ``--build=missing`` did, but not directly managed by us.
+Using the information in the ``graph_build_order.json`` file, it is possible to execute the build of the necessary packages, in the same way that the previous section's ``--build=missing`` did, but not directly managed by us.

 Taking the arguments from the json, the commands to execute would be: